Listen to our podcast 🎧

 Adding Device Reputation Checks

 Fraud doesn’t always come from fake IDs.
 Sometimes, it comes from stolen or risky devices.
 This is where device reputation verification comes in.
-The system checks if the phone, tablet, or laptop has a history of fraud.
+The system checks if the device has a history of fraud or suspicious activity .
 If yes, the bank can block access or ask for extra checks.

 Identity Verification on Mobile: Different Methods

-Banks use many ways to make sure the person logging in is the real account holder:
+Banks use multiple mobile identity verification methods to ensure the person logging in is the real account holder:

 Old systems only checked users when they logged in.
 But with continuous verification, banks now keep checking during the session.
 For example, if a customer logs in from one country but suddenly switches to another, the system may ask for extra proof.